hashicorp/terraform-provider-aws/website/docs/r/kms_key_policy.html.markdown

 ## Import

-KMS Key Attachments can be imported using the `key_id`, e.g.,
+KMS Key Policies can be imported using the `key_id`, e.g.,

 ```
-$ terraform import aws_kms_key_policy_attachment.a 1234abcd-12ab-34cd-56ef-1234567890ab
+$ terraform import aws_kms_key_policy.a 1234abcd-12ab-34cd-56ef-1234567890ab
 ```